mumudevx/design-patterns-via-csharp/README.md

   thread-safe buffer or queue.
 - Producer-Consumer pattern is used when multiple producers and consumers need to coordinate efficiently while avoiding issues like race conditions or resource contention.

+## Async/Await

+- Async/Await is a programming used to write asynchronous, non-blocking code in a way that looks and behaves like synchronous code.
+- Async/Await is used when an operation might take time to complete (e.g., network requests, file I/O) and you want to avoid blocking the main thread.
+- Async/Await is used when you need to keep the application responsive during long-running operations.
+- Async/Await is used when you want to simplify complex callback-based code, making it easier to read, write, and maintain.